mmolive/OpenSystem-tDMRG/README.md

 # OpenSystem-tDMRG
 In this repository we share the program used to generate the data for the paper entitled "Efficient quantum information probes of non-equilibrium quantum criticality".
-The paper can be found at (LINK LATER) and a preprint version at (LINK LATER).
+The paper can be found at https://doi.org/10.1038/s41534-022-00671-8

 This program uses Matrix Product State techniques to obtain the steady-states of Markovian open quantum systems.
 The MPS implementation is based on the ITensor library.